schrockn/graphscale/docs/introduction.rst

 As services workloads increased they must scale.
 More machines must be employed to satisfied the requirements of the system.
 Portions of systems that are stateless are trivial to scale: divide requests among different instances of the service and deploy as many computing nodes as necessary to satisfy peak demand.
 Many modern container systems actually automatically manage this process.

 However at some point almost every non-trivial requires state.
 Stateful portions of a system are much more challenging to scale.
 A typical strategy is add storage nodes and then "shard" the storage.
 To shard means a piece of software determines what storage node data rest in.
-A typical naive strategy to take a user id and module it by the number of storage nodes in the system.
+A typical naive strategy to take a user id and modulo it by the number of storage nodes in the system.
 All objects tied to a single user are then stored in a single shard.
+As the number of users increases, so do the number of shards.

 Some systems are straightforward to scale.
-For example in an email system a users data is their own, with limited interconnectivity -- emails are copied "by value" semantically -- and mutability requirements -- emails cannot be changed once sent.
+Take email.
+In an email system a user's data is their own, with limited interconnectivity -- emails are copied "by value" semantically -- and mutability requirements -- emails cannot be changed once sent.
 Those attributes make the system straightforward to scale by sharding by user.
 For a counterexample, take a social network.
-They are more difficult to scale, as there is highly interconnected, heterogeneous data with many users viewing a single canonical copy of an object rather than an object-per-user.
+They are more difficult to scale, as they typically contain highly interconnected, heterogeneous data with many users viewing a single canonical copy of an object rather than an object-per-user.
 In applications with highly interconnected data there is no obvious sharding strategy that leads to good performance across all the different views that an application needs.
 It is even more difficult to create this structure in a generic fashion.

 In hortizontally scaled systems many of tools used to construct application graphs from backing stores no longer function.
-Developers using relational stores use JOINs to transform relational rows into an interconnected graph suitable for user consumption.
+Developers using relational stores use JOINs to transform relational rows into data format suitable for user consumption.
 The properties of a JOIN on a single storage node are well known.
 However, with most stores you cannot do cross node joins.
 Some stores take the challenge and attempt to provide this abstraction.
 Graphscale takes the position that these may be well-suited for, say, analytics workloads forth, but they will not be suitable for applications that require reliably low latency queries.
-Simply put, relational storage is the wrong model for most massively distributed, high performance applications.
+Simply put, traditional relational data-modeling is the wrong model for most massively distributed, high performance applications.

 Without support for high-performing, horizontally scalable queries at the storage layer, system developers must orchestrate these interactions with storage nodes with their own software.
 This is a non-trivial task, and one of the biggest challenges for systems that operate at scale.
 Managing this orchestration is one of the biggest motivators behind Graphscale.